dxue9/flash-sale/README.md

    ![](saleGoodsDetail2.jpg)
    ![](saleGoodsDetail.jpg)

 When looking up the detail of a product.
 If the current time is later than start time of the sale, there will be a timer that counts down the remaining seconds.
 When the sale begins, user can click the Buy button to place an order.
-When the sale ends, buy button will be disabled.
+When the sale ends or stock count is 0, buy button will be disabled.